 Morningside Nature Preserve features easy hiking trails through a rugged natural landscape.
 (Jim Hodgson, flickr)

-Located seven miles northeast of downtown in the upscale Morningside neighborhood, this preserve has long been one of Atlanta’s best-kept secrets.
-The tucked-away retreat with 30 acres of easy walking trails and babbling creeks where kids and dogs splash during summer is a natural oasis in the city.
-Don’t expect manicured lawns and picnic gazebos -- the charm here is authentic Southern wildland captured in the heart of the city.
+Located seven miles northeast of downtown, the Morningside Nature Preserve has long been one of Atlanta's best-kept secrets.
+This tucked-away retreat in the upscale Morningside neighborhood, with 30-acres of easy walking trails and babbling creeks where kids and dogs splash during summer, is a natural oasis in the city.
+Don't expect manicured lawns and picnic gazebos -- the charm here is authentic Southern wildland captured in the heart of the city.

 The two and a half miles of narrow walking paths are easy and mostly unmarked.
 A large swing bridge spans South Peachtree Creek.
 It's not uncommon for the paths to be overhung with thick grass and other vegetation during warm summer months.